Frequently Asked Questions - Rules and Regulations

 15. CLOTHING

 All qualifying team members MUST wear the same uniform (theme/colour/jerseys) to be easily recognisable to the referees and spectators.
-These jerseys are to be coordinated with SpeedDart’s country organiser, to ensure no colour/design duplication.
+These jerseys are to be coordinated with SpeedDart’s country organiser, to ensure they are within standards and no colour/design duplication.

-Jerseys may have sponsorship advertisement on them, so long as they adhere to the layout of SpeedDart governing body’s regulations in your region/country.
+Jerseys may have sponsorship advertisements on them, so long as they adhere to the layout of SpeedDart governing body’s regulations in your region/country.

 Protective gear: guards (elbow, knees, etc.) and helmets are allowed/encouraged.